igncp/bash-utils/ROADMAP.md

 In the near term, with no particular order

 - Get parser to a stable state
-- Add thresholds: Jest and Flow

-Maybe
+  - Improve Identifier matcher to support more complex command substitution

-- Include Sonar support (to run via Docker)
+- Include Sonar support to detect duplication blocks.
+Should be run via Docker
-- RULE: Require `set -e` in script